Buggaboo/LSB-steganography-audio/README.md

 Research questions
 ------------------
+* What is the LSB space for audio, for humans even, taking psycho-acoustics into account?!
 * What is the optimal distribution of samples to evade aural/visual detection?
   * Evade visual detection: naively wiping the LSBs for all the samples is stupid.
   * What is the LSB bit-depth, sample distribution that will optimally take advantage of psycho-acoustics?
 Hide in the non-audible frequencies, this undermines visual invisibility?
 Just at the edge will do.
   * Instead of integrally populating all samples, how about hijacking a select number of inaudible samples completely for payload distribution?
+  * So if we don't destroy LSB's, how do we denote the end of the payload?
+Apply check digits (xor, nand?), across the samples or per sample or both?
 * How does distribution affect post-compression format conversion?
 I assume bigger post-compression files.